Landau damping and survival threshold: Introduction

-Both the regularity and decaying rate assumptions on $\mu(e)$ are not optimal, and we made no attempts in optimizing them in this paper, despite the fact that they play a crucial role in deriving the decay estimates and in calculating the Landau damping rate.
-Apparently, there are many equilibria that satisfy the above assumptions, including Gaussians or any radial functions in $v$ that are positive in the interior of its support $\{|v|<\Upsilon\}$.
-The positivity is used to exclude possible embedded eigenvalues in the essential spectrum of the free transport operator subject to the support of $\mu(v)$, see Section \ref{sec-emlambda}.
-Furthermore, we stress that no monotonicity was made on the equilibria (e.g., see Remark \ref{rem-monotone}).
+{We note in particular that the background density $\int \mu(\frac12 |v|^2)\; dv$ is finite and is assumed to be equal to that of background ions in a nonlinear setting, leading to the linearized problem as stated in \eqref{linVP}.} Note also that both the regularity and decaying rate assumptions on $\mu(e)$ are not optimal, and we made no attempts in optimizing them in this paper, despite the fact that they play a crucial role in deriving the decay estimates and in calculating the Landau damping rate.
+Apparently, there are many equilibria that satisfy the above assumptions, including Gaussians, any real analytic equilibria, or any radial functions in $v$ that are positive in the interior of its support $\{|v|<\Upsilon\}$.
+The positivity is used to exclude possible embedded eigenvalues in the essential spectrum of the free transport operator subject to the support of $\mu(v)$, see Section \ref{sec-emlambda}. {We are however not aware of any examples where embedded eigenvalues exist, when support of $\mu(v)$ is not connected.} Furthermore, we stress that no monotonicity was made on the equilibria (e.g., see Remark \ref{rem-monotone}).
 The vanishing rate of $\mu(\frac12|v|^2)$ as $|v|\to \Upsilon$ dictates the Landau damping rate at the critical wave number as discussed above, see also Theorem \ref{theo-mainLandau}.